src-mgra/jseq-solver/README.md

 ]}

-put the equations in json format in the parameters, the last value of each line corresponds to the constant!
+Set matrix-size and the equations in json format to parameters (as shown below), the last value of each line corresponds to the constant!

 ## use package
 npm i jsequation-solver